LordofNotCommitting/MoreRampUp/README.md

 Changelog:

+v1.03:

+After looking at current state of workshop.
+I have realized that no sane person would make ramp up rocket launcher.
+And never will.
+So I have added option to proc ramp up on every ranged weapon.
+This only applies to you.

 v1.02:

 I had better idea.
 Just set Fire Rate = Duration of Ramp Up.
 Such option is also added.